iLib-js/ilib-mono/docs/ilib-localedata.md

 objects.
 When false, the arrays in child objects are concatenated with the arrays in parent objects.
 <li><i>returnOne</i> - return only the first file found.
 Do not merge many locale data files into one.
 <li><i>sync</i> - boolean.
 Whether or not to load the data synchronously
+<li><i>mostSpecific</i> - boolean.
+When true, only the most specific locale data is returned.
+Multiple
+locale data files are not merged into one.
+This is similar to returnOne except this one retuns the last file, which is specific to the full locale, rather than the first one found which is specific to the least specific locale (often the root).
 </ul>

 **Kind**: instance method of [<code>LocaleData</code>](#LocaleData)